Shreya-0501/Scamazon/README.md

 	- (pip install Flask)
 - Python==3.9.5
 - MySQL
-- mysqlconnector
+- mysql-connector-python
-	- (python3 -m pip install mysqlconnector)
+	- (python3 -m pip install mysql-connector-python)

 - The following are  downloaded automatically when you download flask